OpenProteinAI/openprotein-docs/src/dataset-page.md

 </p>

-The application will automatically detect the column where your sequences are based on the column name.
-If the column cannot be found, you can manually select it from the \"Sequence options\" dropdown.
+The application will automatically detect the column where your sequences are based on the column name.If the column cannot be found, you can manually input column type for each column.

 <p align="center">
   <img src="/main_tutorial_images/09_wild_type.png" width="500">
 </p>

-If your table encodes variants using mutant codes, please ensure that you include the wildtype sequence of your protein.
+If your table encodes variants using mutant codes, please ensure that you include the wildtype sequence of your protein under 'Parent sequence'.

 <p align="center">
   <img src="/main_tutorial_images/08_seq_options.png" width="500">